bilelmsekni/OpenStack-Folsom-Install-guide/README.md

 OpenStack-Folsom-Install-guide
 ==============================

-A full installation guide for OpenStack Folsom with Quantum
+You want to install OpenStack Folsom with Quantum and you don't know how ?
+This is what you are looking for !

+It's easy, simple and tested.